notRitter/SpawnerDocs/Documentation/Boundary/scriptcalls.md

 ---

-### Example One: Spawn Boundary Outside Of The Screen Anchored To Player
+### Example One: Spawn Boundary Outside Of The Screen Anchored To The Player

 ```js
 const width = Graphics.width / $gameMap.tileWidth() + 4; // 2nd ring of tiles outside of the screen